Skip to content

 The SOLAR-SKIES project focuses on three main objectives:

-• Reducing Manufacturing Costs: By analyzing extensive process data and using automated optimization through AI, production costs of flexible CIGS PV cells are targeted to be reduced to less than €0.9/Wp.
+• Reduce production costs: By analyzing extensive process data and applying automated optimization via AI, the production cost of flexible CIGS PV cells is to be reduced to under €0.90/Wp.

-RISC Software GmbH: Expertise in AI-Based Methods
+RISC Software GmbH: Expertise in AI-based methods

 This project is funded by the FFG.